zenonux/vscode-tinypng/README.md

 - Compress folder

-Compress all images inside a complete folder.
+Compress all images inside a folder.

 - Compress folders recursively

-Compress all images inside a complete folder recursively. — including subfolders —
+Compress all images inside a folder recursively. — including subfolders —